This post may contain affiliate links. Please read our disclosure policy.

 Healthy Sweet Potato Casserole

-This healthy sweet potato casserole is a Thanksgiving show stopper!
-The sweet potatoes are light and fluffy, and the casserole is topped with an irresistible and slightly sweet crispy pecan crumble.
-It’s nourishing, comforting, and easy to make a day ahead of time.
-Because the ingredients are simple, this is a paleo sweet potato casserole, too!
+Made with creamy coconut milk and wholesome ingredients, this healthy sweet potato casserole is a nourishing twist on a classic holiday favorite.
+The sweet potatoes are light and fluffy, and the casserole is topped with an irresistible crispy pecan crumble.
+It’s gluten-free, paleo, and easy to make ahead the day before!

 Ingredients